 (4) A witness may be questioned, with the consent of the Chairman or presiding member, by Committee staff or authorized Council staff or by counsel advising the Committee.

-(e) Committee staff shall be responsible for keeping one set of all written testimony (including comments received prior to the record being closed) in unmarked condition (except for any necessary identifying marks).
-This set shall be filed with the Secretary to the Council as the hearing record.
+(e) Committee staff shall be responsible for filing a Hearing Record with the Secretary that includes in the following (in unmarked condition, except for any necessary identifying marks) in the following order:

+(1) Hearing notice;

+(2) Witness list;

+(3) Witness testimony; and

+(4) Any supplemental documents.

 (f) A hearing may be recessed to another time, day, and place by the Chairman or member presiding over the hearing.
 The Chairman or presiding member shall endeavor to state at the time of recess when the continuation of the hearing is to take place in order to provide sufficient public notice.

 (g) For purposes of this section, the term “hearing” includes roundtables held by the Committee.